Plugins

 The global pluginRegistry manages all CorePlugins:

-import { pluginRegistry } from '@eigenpal/docx-editor-react';
+import { pluginRegistry } from '@eigenpal/docx-editor-core/core-plugins';

 // Register